sujit-shrc/pzr/README.md

 pzr -c -d dashboard/settings profile
 ```

+> [!TIP]
-> 💡**Tip:** You can create multiple pages/routes at once by listing them after the `create` command or `-c` flag.
+> You can create multiple pages/routes at once by listing them after the `create` command or `-c` flag.

 ## Project-Specific Usage

 ### Local Installation

-If you prefer not to install pzr globally, use it on a per-project basis:
+If you prefer not to install `pzr` globally, use it on a per-project basis:

 1. Install as a dev dependency: